 Colleges act as a base for the duration of your time as a graduate student.
 They provide meals, chapels, social events, sporting clubs, and each has its own library (of varying degrees of size and specialism).
 Several colleges also provide accommodation for graduate students, either for one year, two years and exceptionally, three years.
-Some colleges also offer scholarships for applicant students.
 For further information please check the individual college websites for further details.

 Can I come and visit the Blavatnik School to find out more?

-All the information you require about the MPP is available on our website however it is possible to visit and speak to the Admissions Team about application to the MPP.
-If you are going to be in Oxford please email the Blavatnik School Admissions Team (firstname.lastname@example.org) to book an appointment.
-Please note that it is not possible to meet with faculty to discuss your application and that appointment slots are limited.
+All the information you require about the MPP is available on our website however it is possible to visit and speak to the Admissions Team about your application to the MPP.
+If you are going to be in Oxford please email the Blavatnik School of Government Admissions Team (firstname.lastname@example.org) to book an appointment.
+Please note that it is not possible to meet with faculty to discuss your application and that appointment slots with the Admissions team are limited.

 If you do not find your answer here please visit the main Graduate Admissions and Funding comprehensive FAQ pages.